Amended Return Frequently Asked Questions

-Claims may need to be routed to another function to streamline the process.
-For example if you filed a bankruptcy or audit reconsideration or are responding to an Underreported Notice, CP2000, your claim needs to be handled by a specialized department.
-Or if you’re account is assigned to a Revenue Officer, your claim must be sent to the appropriate contact.
-Certain claims need approval by the Examination Department.
+We may need to send your claim to another office to streamline the process.
+For example, if you filed a bankruptcy or audit reconsideration or are responding to an Underreported Notice, CP2000, we will send your claim to a specific department.
+If your account is assigned to a revenue officer, we will send it to the appropriate contact.
+In addition, some claims need to be approved by the examination department.

 Does the IRS charge interest or penalties for filing an amended return?

 Yes, the IRS charges interest on taxes not paid by their due date even if you had an extension of time to file.
 Interest is also charged on penalties imposed for failure to file, negligence, fraud, substantial valuation misstatements, substantial understatements of tax and reportable transaction understatement.
 Interest is charged on the penalty from the due date of the return (including extensions).

 What if my amended return shows a balance due?